 As mentioned, this gluten free dough is very delicate unless you allow it to rest in the refrigerator for at least 2hrs.

 Step 1: Remove the dough from the fridge and allow to sit at room temperature for 5 minutes.

-Step 2: Place dough onto a lightly floured surface, and roll the linzer cookie dough out to about ¼” thick.
-I think it’s the easiest to do this on a floured parchment paper.
+Step 2: Place dough onto a lightly floured surface, and roll the Linzer cookie dough out to about ¼” thick.
+I think it’s the easiest to do this on floured parchment paper.

 Step 3: Use a cookie cutter to cut into desired shapes.
 I use a 2 ½” scalloped edge cookie cutter for the tops of the cookies and a 2 ½” round cookie cutter for the bottom.
 You can also use the same cutter for tops and bottoms.
 Use a tiny cookie cutter (or the back end of a piping tip) to cut out the centers in your top cookies.
 You want to have an even number of tops and bottoms.

-Step 4: Combine all the dough scraps, roll out the dough again.
-If the dough is very soft, I recommend placing it back in the fridge and allow it to firm up again.
+Step 4: Combine all the dough scraps, and roll out the dough again.
+If the dough is very soft, I recommend placing it back in the fridge and allowing it to firm up again.
 Cut out more cookies.
-You may repear this once, two times otherwise the cookies will become tough and spread.
+You may repeat this once, or two times otherwise the cookies will become tough and spread.
 So make sure to get as many cookies as possible out of the dough.
 IF you have any dough left, I recommend baking off all the scraps as is.
 They are great for snacking.
 No cookie dough should go to waste

-Step 5: Use an offset knife to transfer your gluten free linzer cookies to a parchment-lined sheet tray.
+Step 5: Use an offset knife to transfer your gluten free Linzer cookies to a parchment-lined sheet tray.
 Place the tray in the freezer for 15-20 minutes to allow the dough to firm up.
-The cookies will bake more uniform when the cut out cookies are frozen for 15-20.
+The cookies will bake more uniformly when the cut-out cookies are frozen for 15-20.